 (v) If any routine involves the use of props, it is the responsibility of the dancers’ family to work with the instructor in arranging transportation of the props to all competitions and recital.

-(vi) Students doing solos, duos/trios or additional classes are welcome to attend additional competitions not attended by the entire Company only if the choreographer will be present for that competition.
+(vi) Students doing solos, duos/trios or additional classes are welcome to attend additional competitions not attended by the entire Company only if the choreographer will be present for that competition or they have the choreographers permission to attend without them.
 Some choreographers may require their students to attend extra competitions if they commit to working with that dancer and any routines must be registered under TDC (not as an independent).
 Additional competition dates will be provided in the Survival Guide and it is your responsibility to notify the office and Director at least 45 days in advance of the competition date so we are able to get students and routines registered before the closing date and collect fees.
 When notifying the office of your plans to attend additional competitions, it is assumed you have already discussed it with your choreographer.
 If you register without consulting your choreographer first the choreographer has the option to pull the routine from that specific competition without a refund.
 ALL competition fees are due before we can submit your dancer’s registration.

 a) While wearing a uniform (including jackets and ANYTHING bearing the Studio name), members represent Tanya’s Dance Co. and are expected to conduct themselves according to policies, rules and guidelines.